-This is difficult in itself, but doing this will lead you to the following step, which is to use the annoyance to stop yourself getting into the same situation again.
+This is difficult in itself, but doing this will lead you to the following step, which is to use the annoyance to stop yourself from getting into the same situation again.

 This will allow you to take some control back and prevent you from feeling annoyed in the future.